stefan22/meanApp/README.md

   - what each of these technologies do,
   - what asynchrounous is,
   - why is NoSql a far better choice than MySql for this project,
-  - what are the advantages of a new document databases and
+  - what are the advantages of new document databases and
   - what do they mean by object based as opposed to real OODBs
   - express is what Sinatra is to Ruby - an MVC for the back-end
   - angular a spa that handles all Ajax requests without refresh and